m62624/flexible_inspect/docs/getting-started/first_step.md

 When creating an `ErrorCheckText` cartridge, it is mandatory to specify the message and add at least one rule for validation.
 When creating a rule at least three modifiers are created for each rule, one of which is `MatchRequirement`, after the second is a hidden modifier that defines the type of regex (default regex or fancy regex), it cannot be explicitly changed, it is determined based on what syntax you used (default regex or fancy regex) and the third modifier is the match validation mode modifier.

+`MatchRequirement`` is a kind of conditional operator ([more information about this modifier]).

+- `MustBeFound` - which means we must necessarily get a match from this regular expression
+- `MustNotBeFound` - which means, based on this regular expression, we must not get a match

 First, let's create the validator, we can load the cartridge into the validator

 ```py